powerapi-ng/powerapi-ng.github.io/pages/formula/cli.md

   specify the name of each of them with the `name` parameter.
 This argument is optional if you have only one input/output
 - `-m` or `--model` to specify the data type that will be stored (see [Data Type](/formula_cli.html#data-type))
+- `-t` or `--tags` to specify the metadata writen to the csv output.
+You can specify multiple tags with `--tags tag1,tag2,tag3`

 For example, to use three files as formula input (`file1`, `file2` and `file3`)